‘Playboy’ Model Rachel Cook Teases Sultry Look With Tiny Crop Top, New Hairdo In Enticing Instagram Videos

 The former Playboy model has 2.5 million people following her for posts just like this one.
 The likes piled up quickly, as did the positive comments on this different look that Rachel embraced for this project.

 Cook’s Instagram post had more than 12,000 likes within just 20 minutes of going live on her page.
-Not only that, but almost 200 comments were posted in that short period of time and Rachel’s followers clearly loved this sultry vibe.
+Not only that, but almost 200 comments were posted in that short period of time as her followers clearly loved this sultry vibe.

-“Wow you’re absolutely gorgeous,” declared one of the Playboy models fans.
+“Wow you’re absolutely gorgeous,” declared one of the Playboy model’s fans.

-“The bangs look incredible on you!” exclaimed another fan.
+“The bangs look incredible on you!” exclaimed another follower.

-“Not gonna lie you actually look great with that hair lol,” admitted someone else who perhaps didn’t expect to love the look.
+“Not gonna lie you actually look great with that hair lol,” admitted someone else, who perhaps didn’t expect to love the look.

 Rachel has been generating a lot of buzz among her 2.5 million followers over the past few days.
 She had taken a brief break from Instagram toward the end of the summer, but it looks as if she’s found her motivation and passion for posting regularly again.